Tianzifang

 One of a five story factory building has been rebuilt into a modern building in Tianzifang, clusters of artists of more than 10 countries or districts move here, setting up offices or studios, which makes Tianzifang a small international art fair.

-1. Appreciate the old Shikumen residences and find the epitome of locals’ life.
+1. One of the top things to do in Tianzifang -- appreciate the old Shikumen residences and find the epitome of locals’ life.
 Though Tianzifang possesses international sense of art, it’s still a residence area.
 You can still see people living in dwellings of Shikumen, clothes drying poles on your heads, and the old playing chess or cards on the street.

 2. Steep into modern art atmosphere and take your time in some pretty handicrafts shops here.
 As an art center and creative vanguard, the best experience is to try something interesting.